gatesry/AI-entity-renamer/README.md

 Managing entity names in Home Assistant can become tedious as your smart home grows.
 This integration provides a user-friendly interface to:

 - View all entities with their area, device, name, and entity ID
+- Entities are grouped by area with collapsible headers for easier navigation
 - Filter and search for specific entities
 - Select multiple entities for bulk renaming
-- Get AI-powered name suggestions from OpenAI
+- Get AI-powered entity ID suggestions from OpenAI following a structured naming template
-- Apply suggested names individually or all at once
+- Apply suggested IDs and friendly names individually or all at once

 The integration adds a dedicated sidebar icon for easy access and provides a clean, intuitive interface for managing your entity names.

 ## Features

 - **Entity Browser**: View and filter all entities in your Home Assistant instance
+- **Collapsible Area Groups**: Entities are grouped by area with expandable headers to keep large lists manageable
 - **Bulk Selection**: Select multiple entities for batch operations
 - **AI Suggestions**: Get intelligent naming suggestions from OpenAI
 - **Bulk Apply**: Apply all suggestions at once or selectively choose which to apply